NCSU-Libraries-DataCamp/courses-introduction-to-machine-learning/chapter1.md

 --- type:PlainMultipleChoiceExercise lang:r xp:100 skills:1 key:06d44465f4

-## A Model - The Secret Weapon
+## The Machine Learning Process

 A human can learn the voices of 10 (or perhaps 100) co-workers and be able to identify them without looking.
 A machine, however, can learn the voices of over 10,000 people and be able to predict whose voice it is.
 How?
 Machine Learning!

-Processes involved in Machine Learning include the following:
+The steps involved in Machine Learning include the following:

-- Get data
+- Getting data
-- Preprocessing (Clean, Prepare, Manipulate Data & Exploratory Data Analysis)
+- Preprocessing the data (Clean, Prepare, Manipulate Data & Exploratory Data Analysis)
-- Train Model
+- Training the Model
-- Test Model
+- Testing the Model
-- Post-Process (Visualize, Evaluate, Improve Model & Present)
+- Post-Processing the data (Visualizing, Evaluating, Improving the Model & Presenting)

-The first two steps are typical for any analysis involving data.
-Creating a model is a critical part of machine learning.
+The first two steps are typical for any analysis involving data, but **creating a model is a critical part of machine learning.**

+## The Model: the Secret Weapon in Machine Learning

 A model is an artifact or a formula created by the process of learning from previous data.
 When you plug in historical data into a machine learning algorithm, you get a model.

 In the above example, the machine uses a model that takes in an input (a person’s voice), does some processing and predicts the name of the person as the output.